Standards Based Grading & Report Cards

 In a standards-based grading system, students are assessed separately on their mastery of learning standards and the process of learning.
 These two measures are reported separately.
 In this new grading system, your child's product of learning grades reflects their proficiency in each reporting standard, rather than an overall grade for the course.

-We do not roll up the grades to one grade because it makes what a student can know and do less clear.
+We do not roll up the grades to one grade for the entire course because it makes what a student can know and do less clear.

 How do I know what my student was supposed to be able to do?